September 15, 2008 – Rick Wright (Pink Floyd) was born on July 28, 1943 in Hatch End, London.

 He then took a break from studies and travelled to Greece for a sabbatical.
 Their landlord, Mike Leonard, purchased a Farfisa organ, and briefly replaced Wright in the band.
 However, the organ ultimately became Wright’s main instrument.
 Through a friend, he arranged the fledgling group’s first recording session in a West Hampstead studio, just before Christmas 1964.
 Guitarists Bob Klose and Syd Barrett joined the band, which became Pink Floyd.

 Pink Floyd had stabilized around Barrett, Waters, Mason and Wright by mid-1965, and after frequent gigging that year became regulars on the Underground live circuit in London.
-While Barrett was the most profiled member, writing most material, singing most lead vocals and playing lead guitar, Wright played a supportive role, playing keyboards and singing, with occasional lead, and writing his own material.
+While Barrett was the most profiled member, writing most material, singing most lead vocals and playing lead guitar, Wright played a strong supportive role, on keyboards and singing, with occasional lead, and writing his own material.
 As the most qualified musician, Wright was responsible for tuning guitars, and would often tune Waters’ bass for him in concert.
 Later on, he had a Strobotuner to tune guitars silently during gigs.
-In the band’s early days, before acquiring a full-time road crew, Wright was responsible for unloading the gear at the end of each gig.
+In the band’s early days, before acquiring a full-time road crew, Wright was responsible for breaking down and loading the gear at the end of each gig.

 While not credited for vocals on The Piper at the Gates of Dawn, he sang lead on Barrett-penned songs like “Astronomy Domine” and “Matilda Mother”.
 Examples of his early compositions include “Remember a Day”, “See-Saw”, “Paint Box” and “It Would Be So Nice”.
 Wright was close friends with Barrett, and at one point the pair shared a flat in Richmond.
 After Barrett left the group in 1968 due to mental health issues, Wright considered leaving and forming a group with Barrett, but realized it would not have led to anything constructive.